Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 Trunk Type: Select the type of Authentication that your Trunk supports.

-Description: What part of the business will this trunk service?
+Description: What part of the business will this trunk service serve?
 Example: "Customer Service Trunk," or "Downtown Office."

-Outbound Transport type: Select UDP, TCP, or combination.
+Outbound Transport type: Select UDP, TCP, or a combination.

 DNS Lookup type: Host or SRV.
 NOTE: DNS/SRV is incompatible with proxy addresses, including ports.
 If your proxy address requires a port, you must use HOST.